Table of Contents

 Codec Considerations

-The Solution: Converting RTSP to WebRTC
+Play RTSP Streams in Browsers By Converting RTSP to WebRTC

 This approach delivers several critical benefits:

-- Ultra-Low Latency: Maintains sub-250ms end-to-end delivery
+- Ultra-Low Latency: Maintains sub-250ms end-to-end delivery.

-- Universal Compatibility: Works on all modern browsers without plugins
+- Universal Compatibility: Works on all modern browsers without plugins.

-- Scalability: Can handle thousands of concurrent streams
+- Scalability: Can handle thousands of concurrent streams.

-- Security: Supports end-to-end encryption
+- Security: Supports end-to-end encryption.

-How the Conversion Process Works
+How It Works

-- RTSP Client Connection: A server-side component connects to the IP camera as an RTSP client
+- RTSP Client Connection: A server-side component connects to the IP camera as an RTSP client.

-- Stream Ingestion: The raw RTP stream is ingested into the media server
+- Stream Ingestion: The raw RTP stream is ingested into the media server.

-- Protocol Translation: The signaling mechanism is converted from RTSP to WebRTC
+- Protocol Translation: The signaling mechanism is converted from RTSP to WebRTC protocol.

-- Optional Transcoding: Video/audio is transcoded if necessary
+- Optional Transcoding: Video/audio is transcoded if necessary.

-- WebRTC Delivery: The stream is delivered via WebRTC to browsers
+- WebRTC Delivery: The stream is delivered via WebRTC to browsers and web pages.

 Red5’s RTSP to WebRTC Solution